-Kuchi, means ‘nomad’ in the Dari (Persian) language.
-Kuchi are Pashtun from southern and eastern Afghanistan.
+Kuchi means ‘nomad’ in the Dari (Persian) language.
+Kuchis are Pashtuns from southern and eastern Afghanistan.
 They are a social rather than ethnic grouping, although they also have some of the characteristics of a distinct ethnic group.
-Though traditionally nomadic, many have been settled in northwest Afghanistan, in an area that was traditionally occupied by Uzbeks and Tajiks, after strong encouragement by the Taliban government.
+Though traditionally nomadic, many have been settled in northwestern Afghanistan, in an area that was traditionally occupied by Uzbeks and Tajiks, after strong encouragement by the Taliban government.
 Nowadays only a few thousands still follow their traditional livelihood of nomadic herding.
-Others have become farmers, settled in cities or immigrated.
-The largest population of Kuchi is probably in Registan, the desert in the Southern Afghanistan.
+Others have become farmers, settled in cities or emigrated.
+The largest population of Kuchis is probably in Registan, the desert in southern Afghanistan.

-The Kuchis constitute a great part of Afghanistan’s cultural tradition.
-For centuries, they have migrated across the country in a search of seasonable pastures and milder weather.
+The Kuchis constitute an important part of Afghanistan’s cultural heritage.
+For centuries, they have migrated across the country in a search of seasonal pastures and milder weather.
 They were the main traders in Afghanistan, connecting South Asia with the Middle East.
 The livestock owned by the Kuchis made an important contribution in the national economy.
 They owned about 30 per cent of all the sheep and goats and most of the camels.
-Traditionally they exchanged tea, sugar matches etc. for wheat and vegetables with the settled people.
+Traditionally they exchanged tea, sugar, matches etc. for wheat and vegetables with settled communities.
 They also acted as moneylenders and offered services in transportation along with additional labour at harvest time.
-Kuchi have been greatly affected by conflict, drought and demographic shifts.
+Kuchis have been greatly affected by conflict, drought and demographic shifts.
 Therefore, it is only a small number of Kuchis who still follow their traditional livelihood of nomadic herding.
-Despite their history and their previous endowments the chronic state of instability in Afghanistan has left them among the poorest groups in the country.
+Despite their history and their traditional resources, the chronic state of instability in Afghanistan has left them among the poorest groups in the country.

 With the development of the road system in Afghanistan in the 1950s and 1960s and the formation of road transportation companies with fleets of trucks, the traditional Kuchi camel caravan gradually became obsolete, greatly impacting the income and lifestyle of the community.
-The situation for the Kuchi became even more tenuous after the war and during the droughts of 1971-1972 and 1998-2002.
-These droughts are attributed with being responsible for the death of 75 per cent of the Kuchi animals.
-Furthermore, the combination of the intensive bombing campaigns by the US-led coalition as well as the spread of land mines during the 23 years of conflict decimated the Kuchi's animal herds, taking away their major source of income.
+The situation for the Kuchis became even more tenuous during the prolonged periods of armed conflict and during the droughts of 1971-1972 and 1998-2002.
+These droughts are estimated to have caused the deaths of 75 per cent of Kuchi livestock.
+Furthermore, the combination of the intensive bombing campaigns by the US-led coalition as well as the spread of landmines during the 23 years of conflict decimated Kuchi herds, taking away their major source of income.
 Fighting and control by different warlords also often blocked their migratory routes.

-The relation between the settled people and Kuchi has historically been peaceful and based on exchanges of goods and services.
-The tension began when the Kuchi started settling on land, since their nomadic lifestyle was disrupted.
-During the Taliban regime, Kuchi nomads (being of Pashtun origin) were encouraged to settle on land that was already occupied by other ethnic groups.
-The lack of overall policy regarding land tenure and pasture rights by the authorities has created prolonged disputes over the land and resources between the settled Afghans and the Kuchi.
+The relation between settled communities and Kuchis has historically been peaceful and based on exchanges of goods and services.
+Real tensions commenced when the Kuchis started settling on the land since their nomadic lifestyle was being disrupted.
+During the Taliban regime, Kuchi nomads (being of Pashtun origin) were encouraged to settle on lands that were already occupied by other ethnic groups.
+The lack of overall policy regarding land tenure and pasture rights by the authorities created prolonged disputes over the land and resources between settled Afghans and Kuchis.
 The traditional system of pasture rights seems to have been eroded and replaced by the power of the gun.
-Thus although many Kuchis still hold documents indicating their rights to use pastures and parcels of land (some of which are over a 100 years old) their current value is undetermined and their land rights not recognized by the governmentwhen handlingdisputes.
+Thus, although many Kuchis still hold documents indicating their rights to use pastures and parcels of land (some of which date back a century or more) their current value is undermined and their land rights not recognized by the government when handling disputes.

-In recent years there have been increasing tensions between Kuchis and Hazaras over access to land, with periodic clashes between the two groups in central Wardak and Bamiyan provinces.
-In 2008, Hazara communities twent out into the streets, threatening to take up arms against Kuchis if they entered either of the provinces.
+In recent years there have been increasing tensions between Kuchis and Hazaras over access to land, with periodic clashes between the two groups in central Wardak and Bamyan provinces.
+In 2008, Hazara communities went out into the streets, threatening to take up arms against Kuchis if they entered either of the provinces.

-Clashes have also taken place more recently in west Kabul, when Kuchi refugees attempting to resettle on their ancestral land clashed with local Hazara residents.
-The government sought to resolve this dispute by resettling the Kuchi community in the ruins of the Darul Aman in Kabul, where they were forced to live in destitute confinement for months.
-The Kuchis situation will remain precarious until the government develops adequate solutions, both short and long term, for the Kuchis involved in such land disputes.
+Clashes also took place in 2010 in western Kabul, when Kuchi refugees attempting to resettle on their ancestral lands clashed with local Hazara residents.
+The fighting continued for several days and led to casualties among both communities.
+The government sought to resolve this dispute by resettling the Kuchi community in the ruins of the Darul Aman palace in Kabul, where they were forced to live in destitution for months.
+Further clashes with other ethnic groups, especially Hazaras, as well as the authorities have occurred in the years since then.
+The Kuchis’ situation will remain precarious until the government develops adequate solutions, both short and long-term, for Kuchis lacking access to land.

-The relation between the settled people and Kuchi has historically been peaceful and based on exchanges of goods and services.
-The tension began when the Kuchi started settling on land, since their nomadic lifestyle were disrupted.
+The relation between settled people and Kuchis has historically been peaceful and based on exchanges of goods and services.
+The tensions began to escalate when Kuchis started settling on the land, as their nomadic lifestyle became increasingly disrupted.
 During the Taliban regime, Kuchi nomads (being of Pashtun origin) were encouraged to settle on land that was already occupied by other ethnic groups.
-The lack of overall policy regarding land tenure and pasture rights by the authorities created prolonged disputes over the land and resources between the settled Afghans and the Kuchi.
+The lack of an overall official policy regarding land tenure and pasture rights created prolonged disputes over lands and natural resources between settled Afghans and Kuchi communities.
 The traditional system of pasture rights seems to have been eroded and replaced by the power of the gun.
-Thus although many Kuchis still hold documents indicating their rights to use pastures and parcels of land (some of which are over a 100 years old) their current value is undetermined.
+Thus, although many Kuchis still hold documents indicating their rights to use pastures and parcels of land (some of which date back more than a century) their current value is undetermined.

-Since the fall of the Taliban in 2001, the lives of most Afghans, at least those in the northern two-thirds of the country, have seen some improvement.
-However the Kuchis have been unable to share in this progress.
-In the northwest, Uzbeks and Tajiks resented their presence, due to their ethnic association with the Taliban and forced them to flee their lands.
-Many ended up in dismal displaced person camps near Herat or Kandahar or in dangerous and isolated refugee camps in Pakistan.
+Since the fall of the Taliban in 2001, Kuchis have been discriminated against on the basis of their perceived alignment with the Taliban.
+Many ended up in rudimentary IDP camps near Herat or Kandahar or isolated in refugee camps in Pakistan.
 Kuchis who have livestock are often unable to drive their flocks to their traditional summer grazing pastures in the central highlands.
-Very little of the foreign assistance extended to Afghanistan by the international community has arrived to aid the Kuchis.
-Few assistance agencies work in the insecure areas in which they are located, and most donors emphasize short-term economic and humanitarian aid rather than the longer-term assistance the Kuchis need to rebuild their herds.
-As a result, most of the Kuchi today remain jobless and illiterate.
+Very little of the foreign assistance extended to Afghanistan by the international community has aided the Kuchis.
+Few assistance agencies work in the insecure areas in which they are located, and most donors emphasize short-term economic and humanitarian aid rather than the longer-term assistance the Kuchis need to rebuild their herds and gain access to essential services and reintegration programmes for those who have been displaced.
+As a result, most Kuchis today remain jobless and illiterate.